-The next generation Apple iPhones sport big screens, pressure-sensitive touchscreens, and a host of new improvements.
-But what exactly is new and how do you get one?
+The last generation of Apple iPhones sport big screens, pressure-sensitive touchscreens, and a host of improvements from the old iPhone 6.
+But is it still worth getting?
+We say yes.

 It's probably no surprise to hear that the iPhone 6S and 6S Plus are very good phones.
 Apple's not exactly in the habit of releasing rubbish handsets after all.
 But that consistency means it's easy to become blasé about the whole thing.
 "New iPhone's out?
 Yeah, s'cool."

 But you know what?
-It really is cool and that's something worth acknowledging.
-Because while it's not a monumental leap forward over the iPhone 6, the new iPhone 6S is improved in almost every respect.
+It really is cool - even though it's not the latest model any more - and that's something worth acknowledging.
+Because while it's not a monumental leap forward over the iPhone 6, the new iPhone 6S is improved in almost every respect... and even has a couple of advantages over the newer iPhone 7.

-In this guide, we'll look at some of the handsets' most exciting features, and the most affordable ways to get hold of it.
+In this guide, we'll look at some of the 6S and 6S Plus' most exciting features, and the most affordable ways to get hold of it.

 What are the iPhone 6S and 6S Plus like?

-Now that these phones have been released, we know what you'll get from the iPhone 6S family.
-In truth,it isn't a massive leap forward from the 'old' iPhone 6, so if you're holding your breath for some ummediately revolutionary new features just exhale now.
+In truth, it isn't a massive leap forward from the 'old' iPhone 6, so if you're holding your breath for some ummediately revolutionary new features just exhale now.
 That said, there are improvements across the board, so rest assured it is Apple's best phone yet.

 Neither the iPhone 6S or the iPhone 6S Plus look dramatically different from their predecessors.
 As before, the standard 6S sports a 4.7in screen and the chunky 6S Plus has a 5.5in display.